ghorbanzade/UMB-CS240-2016S/src/main/md/homepage.md

 For more information, please see the course [syllabus].

 ## Development
-Instructions for building source codes and documents are described [here](https://github.com/ghorbanzade/UMB-CS114-2015F/blob/master/src/main/md/dependencies.md).
+Instructions for building source codes and documents are described in [dependencies] file.

 ## License
 All documents are licensed under [Creative Commons Attribution-ShareAlike 4.0 International License].